abdallahshaban557/youtube_to_blog/plan.md

 ## 1. YouTube Transcript Fetching

 - **Goal:** Obtain the transcript from a given YouTube video URL.
-- **Method:** Utilize a third-party library or API that can extract video transcripts.
-A good candidate is the `youtube_explode_dart` package, which provides a clean way to get video metadata and transcripts.
+- **Method:** Utilize a custom transcript fetcher (`lib/transcript_fetcher.dart`) that interacts directly with YouTube's internal API.
+This approach provides more control and avoids external library dependencies for this critical step.

 ## 2. Gemini API Integration